Research

 Trained GPT-style Transformer models to study robustness of in-context learning under noisy demonstrations across synthetic regression and NLP benchmarks.
 Evaluated curriculum-based noise schedules on GPT-Neo 2.7B and Llama-2 7B.

-Ask Before You Summarize: NLI-Guided Clarification-Aware Abstractive Summarization
+Ask Before You Summarize: NLI-Guided Uncertainty and Clarification-Aware Abstractive Summarization

 Connectivity and Data Management for Environmental Monitoring